 For developers: stay in flow

 Stop switching tabs to check if your build passed.
 CI/CD Watch for developers gives you real-time build status, test failure drill-downs, and a Picture-in-Picture mode that floats a mini-dashboard over your editor.
-When a test fails, you see the test name, error message, and stack trace — not a wall of CI logs.
+When a test fails, you see the test name, error message, and stack trace, not a wall of CI logs.
+The loop that used to be push, switch tab, find the repo, open Actions, scroll to your run, wait for green collapses to a glance at a corner of your screen.

 For engineering managers: real numbers, not vibes

 When leadership asks how the team is performing, you need data.
-CI/CD Watch for engineering managers calculates all four DORA metrics automatically — Deployment Frequency, Lead Time for Changes, Change Failure Rate, and Mean Time to Recovery.
+CI/CD Watch for engineering managers calculates the DORA metrics automatically: deployment frequency, change lead time, change fail rate, failed deployment recovery time (MTTR), and deployment rework rate (added to DORA in 2024).
 Trend charts show whether you are improving or degrading over 7, 30, or 90 days.
 Alerts fire when metrics regress so you catch problems early.
+Because the data is derived from pipeline runs, there is no cross-team negotiation about what counts as a deployment or how to clock lead time.
+Set the rules once in settings and every team reports on the same basis.

 For tech leads: see the true cost of CI

 CI costs are not just compute.
 Developer wait time is the hidden cost that nobody tracks.
-CI/CD Watch for tech leads breaks down both — compute charges and engineer-hours lost to slow or failing pipelines.
+CI/CD Watch for tech leads breaks down both: compute charges and engineer-hours lost to slow or failing pipelines.
 Waste is categorised automatically: failed runs, cancelled runs, duplicate triggers, and flaky reruns.
 Each category shows estimated cost impact so you can quantify what to fix first.
+The first breakdown is usually a surprise.
+Cancelled runs from force-pushes often rival the flaky-rerun bill, and neither shows up anywhere on the provider's billing page.

 For platform and DevOps teams: one pane of glass

-Six providers, six dashboards, zero unified view — until now.
+Six providers, six dashboards, zero unified view.
+Until now.
 CI/CD Watch for platform teams consolidates everything into a single dashboard.
 Every pipeline is classified as healthy, flaky, or broken.
 Duration trend charts track p50 and p95 build times.
-Optimisation suggestions are generated from pipeline config analysis — parallelise jobs, add caching, split test suites — specific to each provider and framework.
+The classification matters because it lets you triage: healthy pipelines are not demanding attention, broken ones are easy to find, and the flaky middle tier is where most of the wasted engineering time hides.
+Optimisation suggestions are generated from pipeline config analysis (parallelise jobs, add caching, split test suites), specific to each provider and framework.

 Connect in under two minutes